SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Viewing events

 Kubernetes collects [all events for a cluster in one pool](//kubernetes.io/docs/tasks/debug-application-cluster/events-stackdriver ).
-This includes events related to the Solace Event Broker deployment.
+This includes events related to the Solace Event Broker Software deployment.

 It is recommended to watch events when creating or upgrading a Solace deployment.
 Events clear after about an hour.
 You can query all available events: